 A discretionary trust is a trust which gives the trustee power to decide who receives a benefit from the trust and to what extent.
 In a discretionary trust a trustee must consider all the possible beneficiaries but has no obligation to the then distribute benefits to all beneficiaries.

-The Trustee has the obligations to duties to do the following:
+The Trustee has the obligations and duties to do the following;

 The Trustee Act 1925 (ACT) outlines the various rights and obligations of trustees.

 The trustee has an obligation to the beneficiaries to administer the trust in accordance with the deed.
 The beneficiaries have the right to express their wishes and ask the trustee for assistance, but they cannot compel the trustee to make certain actions unless the deed allows it.
 The beneficiaries have the right to ask for an account of the trustee but are limited in questioning the reasons why a particular decision has been made by the trustee.
 If the beneficiaries believe that the trust has been mismanaged an application to the court can be made.